galexrt/docs.galexrt.moe/docs/privacy-policy.md

 You have the right to receive information about the source, recipients and purposes of your archived personal data at any time without having to pay a fee for such disclosures.
 You also have the right to demand that your data are rectified or eradicated.
 If you have consented to data processing, you have the option to revoke this consent at any time, which shall affect all future data processing.
 Moreover, you have the right to demand that the processing of your data be restricted under certain circumstances.
 Furthermore, you have the right to log a complaint with the competent supervising agency.

-Please do not hesitate to contact us at any time under the address disclosed in section “Information Required by Law” on this website if you have questions about this or any other data protection related issues.
+Please do not hesitate to contact us at any time under the address disclosed in section "Information Required by Law" on this website if you have questions about this or any other data protection related issues.

 #### Analysis tools and tools provided by third parties